-The Kershaw estate has a tantalizing history with a murder, wild rides in hupmobiles, prohibited alcohol, artists, plays and priests.
-For all of that, read online or in print the story of the opulent and mysterious George Bigelow Chase, a Boston and Dedham Episcopalian.
-Next the bon-vivant and diminutive-figured author Paul Leicester Ford who was the murder victim.
-Then Edward H. Kidder, whose wife was in the house when Ford was murdered.
-He was at the top of the high society lists.
+Merrywood was a gracious estate in the Southern New Hampshire countryside with ample grounds looking out on a mountain view over the peaceful woods and waters of Stone Pond in Marlborough.
+The Estate has a tantalizing history embodying a murder, wild rides in hupmobiles, prohibited alcohol, artists, plays and priests.* Included is the story of the opulent and mysterious George Bigelow Chase, a Boston and Dedham Episcopalian.
+Next the bon vivant and diminutive-figured author Paul Leicester Ford who was the murder victim.
+Then Edward H. Kidder, whose wife is reported to have been in the house when Ford was murdered.
+Kidder was at the top of the high society lists.
 His tenure boasts rides for his wealthy fun-loving friends in hupmobiles, jaunts on dirt roads into the surrounding country of his Marlborough, NH home.
 Last came the privileged Kershaws, steeped in religion and the arts, they too had their share of scandal in prohibition days.